Dozens of Harrisburg students suspended over attendance, hundreds more put on notice

 District spokeswoman Kirsten Keys estimated about 100 parents showed up.

-Two parents ABC27 talked to on the way out of that meeting said they had no idea their two kids, a 17-year-old boy and a 16-year-old girl, were cutting class.
+Two parents ABC27 talked with on the way out of that meeting said they had no idea their two kids, a 17-year-old boy and a 16-year-old girl, were cutting class.

 They’re glad Love is addressing the problem but said they didn’t agree with the suspensions, that it just meant their kids were missing more class.